The

 up; but the best-architected systems don’t depend on technician action to

-achieve reliability and response time.
+achieve reliability and response time. - Are

 the customer service people at fault?
 Hmmm.